 - Structure your day—stick to a schedule and perform daily tasks on a consistent basis;

 - Find hobbies or activities that bring you joy such as learning an instrument, baking, cycling, or anything else that interests you;

 - Keep moving—one of the best things for depression—BD included—is exercise, even if it’s low-moderate exercises like walking, jogging, or biking;

 - Develop a social support network.

-At our Rexburg wellness center, we offer treatment options that are catered to each individual, depending on their own unique circumstances and lifestyle.
+We offer treatment options that are catered to each individual, depending on their own unique circumstances and lifestyle.

 Fill out the form below and we’ll be in touch!